 ‘Nicole Duclos is outstanding.
 She has an exceptional command of common law and continental law, which allows her to provide more effective advice to her Latin American clients.
 Her contribution to the development of the arbitration body of the Santiago Chamber of Commerce has been very valuable and highly appreciated.
 Working with her I have been able to perceive that she is a very good leader, her associates feel comfortable and motivated with her work.
 Finally, Nicole’s human quality favors the development of trusting relationships with her clients and with the law firms with which she works (including mine).’

 Hyundai Engineering & Construction

 Korea National Oil Corporation

-- Representing Hyundai in a dispute against the Ministry of Public Works of Chile (MOP) in connection with the construction of the $700m Chacao Bridge in Southern Chile.
+- Represented Hyundai in a dispute against the Ministry of Public Works of Chile (MOP), arising from a public contract for the engineering and construction of the $700m Chacao Bridge in Southern Chile.

 The Republic of Colombia

 The Republic of Guatemala

 - Represented one the largest power transmission companies in the world against Chile in an ICISD arbitration arising from the construction and operation of a power line.

 - Represented a Brazilian investment holding company in a billion-dollar ICC corporate dispute.